April 29, 2025

 The Instagram app has evolved significantly since its inception, initially focusing on photo sharing, but gradually incorporating various video formats to increase engagement and content diversity.
 Let's dive deeper into each one, starting of course with Stories.

 Instagram Stories is the woman of the hour.
 As noted, a Story is a disappearing photo or video that can be up to 60 seconds long.
-You can add multiple 60-second videos if you so choose.
+You can add multiple 60-second videos if you so choose, allowing you to create a narrative that unfolds across several segments while staying top-of-mind in your followers' Stories feed.

 Instagram Reels are your typical feed video.
 As of July 2022, all videos uploaded to Instagram that are under 15 minutes long will appear as a Reel.
 Because Reels are full-screen vertical videos, they provide a more immersive video-watching experience, which led to the app's decision.